 KTOM: The Top 500 Songs in Modern Music History.

 Song #325: Hey, Soul Sister by Train.

-In our home, my three girls (Keri, Leah and Sophie) all enjoy Pop songs.
-Consequently, all three enjoy singing aloud together, when the mood strikes.
-One of the songs that they all know the whole lyrics to is, “Hey Soul Sister” by “Train”.
-So, every now and again, I get treated to a private “Train” concert…..usually around our dining room table.
+In our home, my wife and two daughters all enjoy Pop songs.
+Consequently, when the mood strikes, all three enjoy singing aloud together.
+One of the songs that they all know the whole lyrics to is, “Hey Soul Sister” by Train.
+So, every now and again, I get treated to a private Train concert…..usually around our dining room table.
 I am lucky to be regaled so.
-That is not because I like “Train” (I don’t, actually) but, because we are the type of family that can sing together and hang out together and enjoy each other’s company.
-We are all blessed to like and care about each other which is, I suppose, a good definition for the word, “Family”.
-Thus, whenever Leah hears the song, “Hey, Soul Sister” by “Train”, it reminds her of good times with her family.
-And, that makes her smile.
+That is not because I like Train but because we are the type of family that can sing together and hang out together and enjoy each other’s company.
+We are all blessed to like and care about each other which is, I suppose a good definition for the word Family.
+Thus, whenever Leah hears the song, “Hey, Soul Sister” by Train, it reminds her of good times with her family and makes her smile.

 The link to the official website for Train can be found here.

 ***All original content contained within this post remains the sole property of the author.
 No portion of this post shall be reblogged, copied or shared in any manner without the express written consent of the author. ©2021 http://www.tommacinneswriter.com